Skip to main content

 • Forward incoming message to; Empty

-• Now you can save these settings and check via Spotter that Text Channel is working and you can see data from camera.
+• Now you can save these settings and check via Spotter that the Text Channel is working and you can see data from the camera.

-• If you are using different profile on Spotter side, please add this Text Channel to wanted profile, without this you can’t see this Text Channel on Spotter
+• If you are using a different profile on the Spotter side, please add this Text Channel to the wanted profile; without this, you can’t see this Text Channel on Spotter

-• If everything works, you should see some event data in Text Channel
+• If everything works, you should see some event data in the Text Channel

 NOTE

-• If you modified UDD file but don’t change name of this file.
-VMS update will overwrite this file.
-Please make copy or use own file name for modified UDD file which you can then update to text channel Configuration file.
+• Suppose you modified the UDD file but didn’t change the name of this file.
+The VMS update will overwrite this file.
+Please make a copy or use your file name for the modified UDD file, which you can then update to the text channel Configuration file.

-• Bosch IVA configuration is made using Bosch Configuration Manager which is separate tool for configuration.
+• Bosch IVA configuration is made using Bosch Configuration Manager which is a separate tool for configuration.

 • We use default metadata event names.